hofstadter-io/hof/README.md

   reset                 Reset current HEAD to the specified state tag                   Create, list, delete or verify a tag object signed with GPG

-Colloaborate (see also 'hof topic collaborate'): fetch                 Download objects and refs from another repository pull                  Fetch from and integrate with another repository or a local branch push                  Update remote refs along with associated objects propose               Propose to incorporate your changeset in a repository publish               Publish a tagged version to a repository remotes               Manage remote repositories
+Collaborate (see also 'hof topic collaborate'): fetch                 Download objects and refs from another repository pull                  Fetch from and integrate with another repository or a local branch push                  Update remote refs along with associated objects propose               Propose to incorporate your changeset in a repository publish               Publish a tagged version to a remote remotes               Manage remote repositories and registries

 Local development commands:
   reproduce             Record, share, and replay reproducible environments and processes